Sharp nonuniqueness for the Navier-Stokes equations: Introduction

 \subsubsection{Anomalous dissipation of the Euler equations}

 A recent milestone in incompressible fluid dynamics is the resolution of the Onsager conjecture \cite{MR36116} which states that $\frac{1}{3}$-H\"older is the critical threshold for energy conservation for the 3D Euler equations.
-While the positive direction was settled in the 90s in \cite{MR1298949} following the first attempt by \cite{MR1302409} and then later refined in \cite{MR2422377}, the negative part was significantly harder and the regularity of counterexamples~\cite{MR1231007,MR1476315} was far below the threshold.
+While the positive direction was settled in the 90s in \cite{MR1298949} following the first attempt by \cite{MR1302409} and then later refined in \cite{MR1734632,MR2422377}, the negative part was significantly harder and the regularity of counterexamples~\cite{MR1231007,MR1476315} was far below the threshold.
 Advances in the negative direction really took off with the modern convex integration approach starting with the seminal paper of De Lellis and Székelyhidi Jr.~\cite{MR2600877}.
 The approach of using convex integration was refined and improved in a series of works~\cite{MR3090182,MR3254331,MR3374958,MR3530360}.
 Building upon these works, the threshold $C_t C^{1/3 - }$ was finally reached by Isett~\cite{MR3866888}, see also~\cite{1701.08678}.
+We remark that in the scale of $L^2$ Sobolev space, recently the authors in \cite{2101.09278} were able to show anomalous dissipation in $C_t H^{1/2-}$.

 So far, constructed anomalous weak solutions have a limited regularity on the whole time axis, namely, the H\"older regularity in space is always below $\frac{1}{3} $.
 The works~\cite{MR1298949,MR2422377} suggest that insisting on the exact ``$\frac{1}{3}$-H\"older regularity'' in space leads to $L^3$ being the right critical scale in time for the energy conservation.
-This exact ``$\frac{1}{3}$-H\"older regularity'' seems to be out of reach for the previous Euler schemes, an issue that has been investigated recently by Isett~\cite{1706.01549}.
+This exact ``$\frac{1}{3}$-H\"older regularity'' of anomalous dissipation seems to be out of reach for the previous Euler schemes, an issue that has been investigated recently by Isett~\cite{1706.01549}.